 Core and Pelvic Floor Reconnection

 Your core and pelvic floor are a dynamic duo that work hand in hand.
 They both went through quite a lot during pregnancy and birth, and are absolutely in need of some love and care!
-Here is an exercise you can do to start to gain that connection back to:
+For some quick and easy exercises to help to start to gain that connection back check this out here.

 Never underestimate the power of walking!
 For so many walking seems like the yellow starburst that no one wants to eat unless all the pink starbursts are gone – it is a ‘last resort’ exercise.
 Now is the time to turn that mindset around!
 Walking IS the pink starburst ;) and should be a ‘go to’ exercise!